Project-Hatchet/Interaction-Framework/README.md

 Interactions can be nested in each other, and in empty groups with conditions to disable interactions.
 Note that conditions will completely stop their labels from being rendered, this is largely useful for performance reasons.

-Players will use their VXF interaction key for buttons, while using their default keybindings for action menu scrolling(default scroll wheel) for animated interactions.
+Players will use their htf interaction key for buttons, while using their default keybindings for action menu scrolling(default scroll wheel) for animated interactions.

 **Simple buttons and conditions**
 ```
-vxf_driver {
+htf_driver {
  class interaction {
   class groupForEngineOn {
    condition = "isEngineOn _this";